netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   (Nachcodierungsentgelt).
 If the address cannot be corrected, DHL will still reject the shipment.
 * *Send receiver phone number*: This controls if the buyer's phone number should be transmitted to DHL when creating the shipment.
+See also the notes about `Data protection`_.
 * *Weight Unit*: Select if the product weights in your catalog are stored in gram or kilogram.
 If necessary, the weight will be converted to kilogram during transmission to DHL.